Advantage gambling: Angle shooting

 "Angle shooting" is another type of advantage play.
-Despite "angle shooting" being legal, it is possibly an unethical way to beat casino games.
 One way to get an advantage at a casino is "hole carding" where a player tries to look at the dealer's hole card in blackjack and then uses that information to play their hand differently.
 This clearly gives an advantage to the player since knowing your opponent's cards reduces the risks involved in the game.
 Taking advantage of incorrect payouts is another example of angle shooting.
 For example, if an inexperienced dealer pays 2 to 1 on a blackjack instead of 3 to 2, not correcting him or her is also taking advantage of an incorrect payout.

 "Angle shooting" can also happen in poker.
 For instance, in no-limit poker a player may hide high denomination chips behind stacks of low denomination chips, giving off an appearance that their stack is less powerful than it really is.
 Another example is making an illegal move, which the player may later declare void if it suits them.
 While angle shooting is seen as "fair game" in games against the house, it is heavily frowned upon in games where players compete with other players, as it ruins the table atmosphere, makes the game less appealing to novice players, and is not in the spirit of the game.

 Casinos and playrooms continually create new rules to defeat angle shooting techniques.